Latheeshsaran/adr_prediction/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## What we learned
-✅Building Diagnosify using oneDNN and Intel oneAPIs has been a transformative journey, providing us with a deep understanding of cutting-edge technologies and their practical applications in the field of brain disease classification.
+✅Building ADR - FORECAST using oneDNN and Intel oneAPIs has been a transformative journey, providing us with a deep understanding of cutting-edge technologies and their practical applications in the field of brain disease classification.
 Here's a summary of key learnings from this experience:

 ✅ Hardware Optimization Expertise: Working with oneDNN and Intel oneAPIs exposed us to advanced techniques for optimizing machine learning models on diverse hardware architectures.
 We gained insights into harnessing the full potential of CPUs, GPUs, and other accelerators, enhancing our ability to design efficient and high-performance solutions.